Anifrolumab-fnia (Saphnelo)

 Side Effects

-Anifrolumab can cause side effects, but most are mild, such as sinus congestion or bronchitis.
-Rarely it can cause serious respiratory infections or shingles.
+Anifrolumab can cause side effects, but most are mild, such as sinus congestion, upper respiratory tract infection, or bronchitis (inflammation of the airways in the lungs).
+Rarely it can cause serious infections such as shingles.
 We do not know if anifrolumab is safe to use during pregnancy or breast feeding currently.

 Tell Your Rheumatology Provider

 Consult with the rheumatology provider if you have become pregnant, are planning pregnancy, or are breastfeeding.
 The risk in pregnancy and breastfeeding has not been determined.
 If you are planning to have surgery, the drug may need to be held before surgery.
-If you plan to get any live vaccinations, including the nasal spray flu vaccine, some types of shingles vaccine, and others such as the measles, mumps, rubella, and yellow fever vaccines let your provider know.
+If you plan to get any live vaccinations, including the nasal spray flu vaccine, some types of shingles vaccine, and others such as the measles, mumps, rubella, and yellow fever vaccines please let your provider know before you take the live vaccine.

-Written February 2024 by Mohammad Ursani, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated April 2025 by Howard Yang, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis, and treatment of a medical or health condition.